Pegasus is on sale! Through December 4 you can get a lifetime license for Pegasus on unlimited sites for 50% off—a $500 savings.

 But speed isn't the only benefit of a boilerplate.
 There are several others:

 • Boilerplates are battle-tested.
 The most popular boilerplates have been used/maintained by hundreds of applications over years of time.
 This means that all the little fixes and tweaks that inevitably arise when building an app have been found and fixed.
-You get the benefit of a huge amount of real-world experience, ensuring you're starting on a battle-tested foundation.
+You get the benefit of a huge amount of real-world experience, ensuring you're starting on a well-tested foundation.

 • Boilerplates have best practices.
 Good boilerplates will typically incorporate industry-standard best practices for coding, architecture, performance, and so on.
 They'll expose you to tools and practices that are common in the chosen framework, without you having to do all the research yourself.